corde177/corde177/README.md

 # Hi there 👋

-### I'm Cordeiro Luís, Computer engineering student and passionate about web development.
+### I'm Cordeiro Luís, Computer engineering student and passionate about Frontend Developer.

 - 🔭  I’m currently a finalist student in the computer engineering graduate course at [uan](https://uan.ao/).
-- 📖  Currently learning: JavaScript | ReactJs | Bootstrap
+- 📖  Currently learning: JavaScript
 - 📫  How to reach me: [Linkedin](https://www.linkedin.com/in/cordeiro-luis/)
 -
 #### Contact me on social networks: